Woman watching OTT platform

 Audit Committee Report

 During the year, the Audit Committee has continued to focus on the effectiveness of the controls throughout the group.
-The Audit Committee consists of Mickey Kalifa, chair, and Gillian Wilmot.
+The Audit Committee consists of Mickey Kalifa, chair, Gillian Wilmot and Nathalie Schwarz.
 The committee met twice, and the external auditor and CFO were invited to attend these meetings.
-Consideration was given to the auditor’s pre- and post-audit reports and these provide opportunities to review the accounting policies, internal control and the financial information contained in both the annual and interim reports.
+Consideration was given to the auditor’s pre- and post-audit reports, and these provide opportunities to review the accounting policies, internal control and the financial information contained in both the annual and interim reports.
 The Committee also met with the auditors with no executives present.

 Directors’ Remuneration Policy